ddgarcia/playbook/_chapters/800-Incubator/180-binary-grading.md

 3.  **Simplified grade calculation:** Similar to Specifications Grading, a learner's course grade is based on how many assessed items earn a "complete."

+4. **Recommend a pace:** Due dates are provided for each assessable item, but are not enforced, nor is there any penalty for a learner submitting work late.
+This sets a pace for the learner, and provides guidance as the progress.

+A fifth practice, **Mixed assessment types**, can be used to improve binary grading, but may not be strictly required to implement it.
-4.  **Mixed assessment types:** A given course can have a variety of assessment approaches.
+A given course can have a variety of assessment approaches.
 For example, in-class quizzes, take-home projects, etc.
 Lower course grades can be earned by doing just one type of assessment, while higher grades require a variety of assessment types.
 The types and quantity of assessment items can vary, based on the needs of the course.
 Final exams can be graded using a typical point-based approach, with higher levels of points translating into higher quantities of completed items.

-5. **Recommend a pace:** Due dates are provided for each assessable item, but are not enforced, nor is there any penalty for a learner submitting work late.
-This sets a pace for the learner, and provides guidance as the progress.

 ## See Also